 Halifax Thinks

 Halifax Thinks is an opportunity for those interested in philosophy, literature, and art to take a University-level course that works with your busy schedule.
 Its curriculum is based on the interdisciplinary Great Books model offered in the Foundation Year Programme (FYP) at the University of King’s College.
-Students receive a collection of recorded lectures written and delivered by FYP and Dal …
+Students receive a collection of recorded lectures written and delivered by university professors which …

 Introducing the Bonita Shepherd University Access Program